Give Yourself a Break, and Other Working-from-Home Tips to Boost Your Productivity

 We’re not experts at this.
 We procrastinate, slouch, forget to take breaks, and fall into late-night Slack and email rabbit holes just like you.
 But we’re working on it, just like you, and some of us have been in the working-from-home groove since long before COVID-19.
 Here are some coping mechanisms we’ve discovered.
 How about you?
 Let us know via Facebook.
 If you’ve found something that helps the work-from-home routine hum along a little more smoothly, we’d love to know about it. —N.C.

 More than ever I’ve been using a time management system called the Pomodoro Method.
 The basic concept is: Set a timer for 25 minutes.
 During that block of time work exclusively on a single task, whether it’s writing a story, catching up on email, or meditating.
 If you go off task (open Instagram, answer your phone, get up to have a snack) you need to reset the timer.
 After that 25 minutes is done, you set the time for 5 minutes and use the break to rest your mind, check your voicemail, or grab that snack.
 Repeat the cycle two more times.
 This maximizes the human brain’s natural capacity to concentrate for a total of 90 minutes before diminishing returns set in.
 Take a 30-minute break in between super sets to fully rest your brain.
 Repeat the cycle throughout the day.
 It’s astounding how much work it allows you to accomplish and how efficiently it sets boundaries with you and the world.
-Fun fact: The method was invented by a grad student in Italy, where kitchen timers are shaped like tomatoes (translation: pomodoro), hence the name. —Hugh Garvey, executive editor
+Fun fact: The method was invented by a grad student in Italy, where kitchen timers are shaped like tomatoes (translation: pomodoro), hence the name. —Hugh Garvey, editor in chief

 Clark Kent Likes This Trick, Too